danielduqueurrego/Biomedical-Instrumentation-Laboratory/README.md

 ## 🙏 Acknowledgments

 Created and maintained by **Daniel Duque Urrego**, Ph.D. student in Biomedical Engineering at West Virginia University.

+Originally funded by the Department of Chemical and Biomedical Engineering at West Virginia University.

 Contact Information:
 - daniel.duqueurrego@mail.wvu.edu